 - The Dental Anesthesia Assistant National Certification Examination (DAANCE) is a two-part 36 hour continuing education program comprised of self-study material and a standardized computer based exam.
 The course is designed for auxiliary who assist a dentist or OMFS with a valid ND sedation or anesthesia permit.
 DAANCE certification is valid for five years.
 To recertify, assistants must retake the DAANCE examination every five years and maintain current BLS and/or ACLS certifications.
 Note: Online CPR certifications are not accepted.The course meets the requirements for a ND Class I Dental Anesthesia Assistant Permit.

 - Sedation Consult, LLC: Allan Schwartz, DDS, CRNA provides a 3 day course, Monitoring Sedation/General Anesthesia & I.V.
-Certification, for dental hygienists and registered dental assistants who have not taken DAANCE.
-The course meets the requirements for requirements of ND Class II Dental Anesthesia Assistant Permit.
+Certification meets the requirements for requirements of ND Class II Dental Anesthesia Assistant Permit.

 Expanded Duties - New Rules

-Dental practitioners have new rules to play by!
-The content and structure as well as delivery of duties and procedures have been significantly expanded for dentists, hygienists and registered dental assistants.
+Administrative rules regarding delivery of duties and procedures have been significantly expanded for dentists, hygienists and registered dental assistants.
 Administrative Code Title 20 prescribes law, procedures, practice requirements and defines the specific duties for all dental practitioners.
 New rules are in effect as of April 1, 2015 for dentists, dental hygienists and registered dental assistants.

 North Dakota laws governing dentists, dental hygienists and registered dental assistants may be found at: